PowerShell Tool: Native Windows Shell for Claude Code¶

 }

-Setting Scope Requires CLAUDE_CODE_USE_POWERSHELL_TOOL=1?
+| Setting | Scope | Requires CLAUDE_CODE_USE_POWERSHELL_TOOL=1? |

-"defaultShell": "powershell" in settings.json Interactive ! commands in the REPL Yes
+Interactive ! commands in the REPL |

-"shell": "powershell" on a hook entry That hook only No
+"shell": "powershell" on a hook entry |

-shell: powershell in skill frontmatter ! blocks in that skill Yes
+shell: powershell in skill frontmatter |

-Per-hook shell routing ("shell": "powershell") works independently of the tool flag — hooks spawn PowerShell directly.
-This means you can run PowerShell in hooks without enabling the tool globally.
+Per-hook shell routing ("shell": "powershell") works independently of the tool flag, because hooks spawn PowerShell directly.
+So you can run PowerShell in hooks without turning the tool on globally.
 [Source: Claude Code Tools Reference]

-When to Use PowerShell vs Bash-in-WSL
+When to use PowerShell vs Bash-in-WSL¶

 PowerShell-native wins when: